Needle trees are once called as "Tree Of Life"

 The cross section of the needles are either triangular or square

-When you pluck each needle from the stem, it leaves behind a woody projection thus making the stem rough
+When you pluck needles from the stem, each of it leaves a woody projection behind thus making the stem rough

 How to make a spruce tea